frebib/year-4-notes/crypto/notes.md

 - Not secure.
 Message of size _n_, there are at most n possibilities for the key.

+### Security Game
+**Parties:**
+- Attacker(A): Aims to obtain plaintext for a given ciphertext
+- Challenger(C): Provides the challenge for an attacker

+**Moves of the game:**
+1. C selects message length _n_ and chooses key _k_
+2. C chooses message _m_ and sends encrypted message Enc<sub>k</sub>(_m_) to A
+3. A does some computation and outputs a message

+- A wins the game if A's output is essentially the same as _m_
+- A has probability of at least 1/n of winning the game for any message
+- Protocol is insecure

 ### Permutations
 > A re-arrangement of an ordered list of elements with a 1-1 correspondence of itself.

 Two notations are used for 1,2,3 -> 2,3,1:
 - **Array notation:** ![](https://i.imgur.com/f9yM8HM.png)
+  * Re-ordered list below the original
 - **Cycles:**
   - Apply permutation to 1 and note 1 and result
   - Repeat permutation for result until reaching initial number